Gynecomastia Surgery Columbus, Ohio

 Prospective patients should be off of gynecomastia-inducing medications, and certain that other hormonal imbalances and endocrine diagnoses have been ruled out first.
 Non-smokers in relatively good health with realistic expectations tend to do best.

 You can prepare for your consult in advance by writing out questions you may have about the procedure, as well as listing medications, allergies, and previous operations or medical treatments.
-Dr. Donaldson or Dr. Sieffert will take time to consider what might have caused your condition and what risks you may incur.
-They will examine your chest, take measurements, assess size and shape, and note skin quality, nipple position and areolar diameter.
-Confidential photos will be taken for pre-operative planning and for before/after comparisons.
+Dr. Donaldson will take time to consider what might have caused your condition and what risks you may incur.
+He will examine your chest, take measurements, assess size and shape, and note skin quality, nipple position and areolar diameter.
+Confidential photos will be taken for pre-operative planning and before/after comparisons.
 Sometimes, a primary care or endocrinology referral is made for additional testing.

-Once these steps are completed, Dr. Donaldson or Dr. Sieffert will review your options for surgery and anesthesia.
-They will share example photographs and help set proper expectations for recovery and results.
+Once these steps are completed, Dr. Donaldson will review your options for surgery and anesthesia.
+His team will share example photographs and help set proper expectations for recovery and results.

 • What will I need to do in order to ensure I get the best possible end result?